mangalam-research/salve/README.rst

 ``leaveContext`` and ``definePrefix``.
 However, if you want to have salve keep track of namespace prefixes, you must first call ``useNameResolver()`` on the walker you get from ``newWalker()``.
-Then you must issue a ``enterContext`` each time you encounter an start tag that defines namespaces and issue ``leaveContext`` when you encounter its corresponding end tag.
-And you must issue ``definePrefix`` for each prefix defined by the element.
+Then you must issue an ``enterContext`` each time you encounter a start tag that defines namespaces and issue ``leaveContext`` when you encounter its corresponding end tag.
+You must also issue ``definePrefix`` for each prefix defined by the element.
 Example::

     <p xmlns="q" xmlns:foo="foons">...